-The course curriculum is something I am not qualified to pronounce on, and no doubt, yet another Working Party would have to produce this material.
+The course curriculum is something I am not qualified to pronounce on and, no doubt, yet another working party would have to produce this material.
 The curriculum, however, should include:

-- (a) meeting the nursing needs of people, individual patients having first been assessed by the district nurse; - (b) understanding changes in the physical, emotional, and psychological aspects of people of all age ranges and knowing when to report these, so that re-assessment of the caring programme can be made; - (c) able to carry out agreed rehabilitation programmes; - (d) able to teach simple health education to all those who assist in the care of patients; - (e) understanding of the communication processes within the appropriate caring team and other outside bodies; - (f) real appreciation of those factors leading to the maintenance of health, including recognition of the signs of alcoholism, drug-taking, etc;

-(g) realisation of the services available to the patient;

-(h) ability to keep accurate records.
+- (a) meeting the nursing needs of people, individual patients having first been assessed by the district nurse, - (b) understanding changes in the physical, emotional, and psychological aspects of people of all age ranges and knowing when to report these, so that reassessment of the caring programme can be made, - (c) being able to carry out agreed rehabilitation programmes, - (d) being able to teach simple health education to all those who assist in the care of patients, - (e) understanding of the communication processes within the appropriate caring team and other outside bodies, - (f) real appreciation of those factors leading to the maintenance of health, including recognition of the signs of alcoholism, drug-taking, and so on. - (g) realisation of the services available to the patient. - (h) ability to keep accurate records.